Since the financial markets went haywire in 2008, corporate managers have been trying to

 - Pass changes from exchange rate movements through to customers

-- Choose the location and currency of costs (e.g., where factories are located) to change
+- Choose the location and currency of costs (such as where factories are located) to change

 exchange rate exposure